philipturner/molecular-renderer/README.md

 - Use Metal lossless compression for double-buffered intermediate textures.
 - Determine whether to use ray query API.
 - Store previous frame's transform data to re-project the intersection position onto the screen, generating a screen-space motion vector.
+- Real-time simulation mode using OpenMM CPU backend, only viable for very small simulations.
+- OpenMM Clang module for C/C++ bindings instead of Python (part of Xcode project).

 <!--
 - Profile tile-based hybrid rasterization against full ray tracing, may solve divergence problems.
 Optimize for very complex scenes.